Alexander Dennis Enviro500: Canada

 Strathcona County Transit ordered 14 transit-type Enviro500s (numbered 8001–8014) for their commuter service between Sherwood Park and Edmonton, Alberta, with the first arriving in late 2013 and subsequent buses arriving by the spring of 2014.
 They chose double-deckers over articulated transit and motor coaches after a year of testing between September 2010 and October 2011.

 United States

+Sightseeing operations

-Gray Line New York, owned by Coach USA ordered 20 open-top Enviro500 for its sightseeing operations in New York and put them into service in spring 2005, these were the first open-top Enviro500 built (another 13 would later be ordered).
-Gray Line also received three single-door Enviro500 in summer 2005 for operation in San Francisco.
+Gray Line New York, owned by Twin America ordered 20 open-top Enviro500 for its sightseeing operations in New York and put them into service in spring 2005, these were the first open-top Enviro500 built (another 13 would later be ordered), it also had City Sightseeing contract.
+Gray Line also received 3 Enviro500 in summer 2005 for operation in San Francisco but these were converted to open-top and sold to Big Bus Tours Miami in 2015.